Julian Eyestone: International career

 Eyestone was called into United States U17 training camps in November 2021, August 2022 and April 2023.
 He won two friendly caps for the U19 team during the 2023–24 season.
 Eyestone won his maiden call into the U20 squad for the 2024 CONCACAF U20 Championship and made one appearance during the team's run to the final.
+Eyestone won his maiden call into the U21 squad for a pair of friendlies in June 2026.
+He made his debut in the second match, a 1–0 defeat to Uzbekistan U23.
+After training goalkeeper Diego Kochen withdrew due to injury, Eyestone was called into the extended senior squad for the remainder of its 2026 World Cup campaign.

 Personal life

 Eyestone attended Lone Star High School.
 As of April 2025, Eyestone was studying online for a liberal arts degree with the University of Pennsylvania.